BCDevOps/openshift-wiki/docs/EDB/ServiceDefinition.md

 ### Features & Functions

-This service is an operator built by EDB, which is used to install and update instances of Postgres in various namespaces.
+This Enterprise DB service is provided as one of the Shared Services on the BC Gov's DevOps Openshift 4 Platform.
+This service enables product teams to use EnterpriseDB version of PostgreSQL to create HA database istances in their app.
+The service is enabled by an operator built by EDB and installed in OCP 4 Silver cluster, which is used to install and update instances of Postgres in various namespaces.

 You can find further information on the operator's features and functionality here: https://docs.enterprisedb.io/cloud-native-postgresql